CurrentMM partners

 what we do

 Every engagement starts with a diagnostic.
-We look at where you are, where the gap is, and what it actually takes to cross it.
+We identify where the gap actually is and what it takes to close it.

-Distribution relationships across Mexico, Colombia, Argentina, Puerto Rico, and beyond
+Distribution relationships across North America, Latin America, and beyond

 Proof of concept